sahirbhatnagar/EPIB607-f20/syllabus.md

 ## Online Format

-This fall, Data 100 will be run entirely online.
+This fall, EPIB 607 will be run entirely online.
 This section details exactly how each component of the course will operate.

 - To see when any live events are scheduled, check the [Calendar](../calendar).
 - To see when lectures, discussions, and assignments are released (and due), check the [Home Page](../).